Arman4nk/fluffy/.github/pull_request_template.md

-*Thank you so much for your contribution to Chatsi ❤️❤️❤️*
+*Thank you so much for your contribution to Rayka ❤️❤️❤️*

 Please make sure that your Pull Request meet the following **acceptance criteria**: